 Texting and driving is a big issue today, and it is only becoming more important from a health and safety standpoint.
 While it’s an issue for anyone on the road today, the concern multiplies exponentially for as a business owner or as someone in upper management, now is the time to start thinking about how crucial this issue is too.
 Instead of simply repeating the same old “no distracted driving” mantra over and over, we’ve put together 10 reasons why you should put a stop this dangerous practice among your employees and fleet.

 1. Protect your employees’ health & safety

-Putting a stop to distracted driving will keep your employees as safe as possible and creates a work environment that puts safety at the forefront.
+Putting a stop to distracted driving will keep your employees as safe as possible and creates a work environment that puts worker health and safety at the forefront.

 2. It’s easy to be proactive